pulumi/pulumi-hugo/themes/default/content/learn/pulumi-fundamentals/create-docker-images/index.md

 Create a directory called `app` inside the directory you made in the previous lesson.
-Clone the code repository there, then move everything from the code repository directory to the `app/` directory.
+Clone the code repository there, then move everything from the code repository directory to the `app/` directory:

 ```bash
 mkdir app